 2. Fine Bubble Aeration: Fine bubble diffusers surround the static tube, maximising oxygen transfer efficiency (OTE) while minimising energy consumption.
 Enhanced by the mixing effect of the coarse bubble, this combination provides the ideal environment for biological treatment.

-3. Optimised Energy Distribution: The MARS’ modular design allows for treatment to be evenly distributed throughout the entire wastewater lagoon, mixing and aerating from the basin floor to the surface.
+3. Optimised Energy Distribution: The Ares’ modular design allows for treatment to be evenly distributed throughout the entire wastewater lagoon, mixing and aerating from the basin floor to the surface.

 Lower Maintenance Costs